 Initially, the receiver FIFO is empty, and the FMR[1:0] value of the receiver FIFO register CAN_RFIFOx is binary 00b.
 After receiving a valid receiving message, it will become the registered 1 status, and the controller will automatically set the FMR [1:0] of receiver FIFO register CAN_RFIFOx to binary 01b; if the mailbox data registers CAN_RXMDLRx and CAN_RXMDHRx are read at this moment, the mailbox will be released by setting the RFOM bit in receiver FIFO register CAN_RFIFOx to 1, and the receiver FIFO state will become vacant; if the mailbox is not released at the suspended 1 state, the state of receiver FIFO is switched to the suspended 2 state after the next valid receiving message is received.
-At this time, FMR[1:0] of the receiver FIFO register CAN_RFIFOx will be automatically set to binary 10b; if the mailbox data register is read and the mailbox is released, the state will return to registered 1; if the mailbox is not released at the registered 2 state, the receiver FIFO will enter the registered 3 stats; also read the message and release into the mailbox in the registered 3 state, it will return to the registered 2 state; if the mailbox is not released at the registered 3 state, the message will be inevitably lost when the next valid message is received.
+At this time, FMR[1:0] of the receiver FIFO register CAN_RFIFOx will be automatically set to binary 10b; if the mailbox data register is read and the mailbox is released, the state will return to registered 1; if the mailbox is not released at the registered 2 state; after the registered 3 state; also read the message and release into the mailbox in the registered 3 state, it will return to the registered 2 state; if the mailbox is not released at the registered 3 state; also read the message and release into the mailbox in the registered 3 state, it will return to the registered 2 state; if the mailbox is not released at the registered 3 state; if the mailbox is not released at the registered 3 state, the message will be inevitably lost when the next valid message is received.